ullaslgd/ullaslgd/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`Ullas`](https://www.ullas.xyz)**, a Web and App Developer with a passion for building engaging and high-quality software.
-Technology has always fascinated me, and I've dedicated myself to creating innovative web and mobile applications.
+I'm **[`Ullas`](https://www.ullas.xyz)**, a Web  Developer with a passion for building engaging and high-quality software.
+Technology has always fascinated me, and I've dedicated myself to creating innovative web  applications.
 With each project, I aim to deliver impactful solutions and continuously expand my expertise in development.